 Doing the right thing Fewer older people admitted repeatedly to hospital The Commission's health quality and safety indicators have highlighted the number of older people who are admitted to hospital as an emergency more than once.
 When older people are repeatedly admitted to hospital it can indicate they are not receiving the right range of care that is tailored to them.
 The reduction in admissions reflects interventions put in place by many district health boards.
-Occupied bed-days associated with 75s and over admitted twice or more as an emergency per 1000 people

 Measuring value and costs saved There are two ways to measure value and costs saved.
 The first is spending health care dollars more effectively.
 For example, avoiding the costs of harm - such as doing things right the first time so it doesn't cost more to put them right; and not giving people unnecessary interventions or treatments.
 This allows more patients to be treated and more services to be offered.
 The second way to provide value is for people to live longer, healthier lives.
 Where this happens, there is value for the individual and for society.
 Based on what New Zealanders say they are prepared to spend to save a life, we can calculate the value of a life at \$4 million.
 This can be adjusted to give a value for a year of life in good health, which is estimated at \$180,000.
-For a more detailed look at the analysis behind the data and in-depth discussion about what these results mean for New Zealand's health care system, check out A Window on the Quality of New Zealand's Healthcare, which can be found on www.hgsc.govt.nz.
-OPEN4RESULTS Published in June 2017 by the Health Quality & Safety Commission, PO Box 25496, Wellington 6146.
-ISSN 2573-8066 This document is available on the Health Quality & Safety Commission website at:
+Published in June 2019 by the Health Quality & Safety Commission, PO Box 25496, Wellington 6146 ISSN 2573-8066 This document is available on the Health Quality & Safety Commission website at: www.hqsc.govt.nz

-www.hqsc.govt.nz